Speechmatics

 Speechmatics is a technology company based in Cambridge, England, which develops automatic speech recognition software (ASR) based on recurrent neural networks and statistical language modelling.
 Speechmatics was originally named Cantab Research Ltd when founded in 2006 by speech recognition specialist Dr. Tony Robinson.

-Speechmatics Ltd became the trading name of Cantab Research Ltd in 2012 when the company commercialized.
 Speechmatics offers its speech recognition for solution and service providers to integrate into their stack regardless of their industry or use case.
 Businesses use Speechmatics to understand and transcribe human-level speech into text regardless of any gender or demographic barrier.
 The technology can be deployed on-premises and in public and private cloud.

 History

 Speechmatics was founded in 2006 by Tony Robinson who pioneered in the application of recurrent neural networks to speech recognition.
 He was one of the early people who has discovered the practical capabilities of deep neural networks and how they can be used to benefit speech recognition.
-In 2012, Cantab Research Ltd commercialized its speech recognition product and started selling the technology to customers as Speechmatics Ltd.

 In 2014, the company led the development of a billion-word text corpus for measuring progress in statistical language modelling and placed the corpus into the public domain to help accelerate the development of speech recognition technology.

 In 2017, the company announced they had developed a new computational method for creating new language models at speed.
 Around the same time Speechmatics announced a partnership with Qatar Computing Research Institute (QCRI) to develop advanced Arabic speech to text services.

 In 2018, Speechmatics became the first ASR provider to develop a Global English language pack which incorporates all dialects and accents of English into one single model.

 In 2019, the company raised £6.35 million in venture capital investment in a Series A funding round.
 With investment from Albion Venture Capital, IQ Capital, and Amadeus Capital Partners, Speechmatics were able to scale into a fast-growth technology start-up.
-In the same year, the company wins a Queen's Award for Innovation.
+In the same year, the company won a Queen's Award for Innovation.

 In 2020, Speechmatics began scaling beyond its product development and into physical geographic locations.
 The company opened offices in Brno, Czech Republic, Denver, USA and Chennai, India.

 In March 2021, Speechmatics announced its launch on the Microsoft Azure Marketplace to offer any-context speech recognition technology at scale.
 The ability to consume Speechmatics’ speech recognition engine directly in the Microsoft Azure technology stack enables businesses to start using the technology quickly without barriers to adoption.

 In December 2021, Speechmatics and consumer AI startup Personal.ai announced their partnership to offer individuals a personal AI that empower them to never forget their conversations, spoken notes, reminders, details of what they said during a meeting, and more — no matter the dialect of English that they use or accent that they carry.

+In March 2023, Speechmatics released Ursa - a speech-to-text engine setting a new benchmark in transcription accuracy.
+Ursa, trained on millions of hours of audio data, captures spoken words in noisy and challenging environments.

+In July 2024, Speechmatics released Flow, an API for voice interactions.
+Flow allows businesses to build inclusive, seamless and responsive speech interactions into their products.